Funding Opportunity Title: U.S. Mission to Nigeria: Ambassadors Fund for Cultural Preservation

-The U.S. Mission to Nigeria of the U.S. Department of State is is accepting project applications for the 2020 Large Grants Program of the U.S. Ambassadors Fund for Cultural Preservation (AFCP).
-Administration of this program will be subject to the availability of funds for fiscal year (FY) 2020.
-The deadline for submitting project abstracts to the Center is December 1, 2019.
-For abstracts that advance to Round 2, the submission deadline for full project applications is February 1, 2020.
+The U.S. Mission to Nigeria is is accepting project applications for the U.S. Ambassadors Fund for Cultural Preservation (AFCP) 2021 Grants Program.
+Administration of this program will be subject to the availability of funds for fiscal year (FY) 2021.
+The deadline for submitting project abstracts to the U.S Mission in Nigeria is November 23, 2020.
+For abstracts that advance to Round 2, the submission deadline for full project applications is March 19, 2021.

 Funding Instrument Type: Grant

-- Conservation (addressing damage or deterioration to a collection or sites)
+- b) Conservation (addressing damage or deterioration to an object or site);

-- Consolidation (connecting or reconnecting elements of a site)
+- c) Consolidation (connecting or reconnecting elements of an object or site);

-- Restoration (replacing missing elements to recreate the original appearance of a site, usually appropriate only with fine arts, decorative arts, and historic buildings)
+- g) Restoration (replacing missing elements to recreate the original appearance of an object or site, usually appropriate only with fine arts, decorative arts, and historic buildings);

-- Directly support U.S. treaty or bilateral agreement obligations, such as cultural
+- a) Directly support U.S. treaty or bilateral agreement obligations;

-- Disaster risk reduction for cultural heritage in seismically active and other disaster-prone areas or post-disaster cultural heritage recovery;
+- c) Support disaster risk reduction for cultural heritage in disaster-prone areas or post-disaster cultural heritage recovery;

-- Partner, connect with or feed into other ECA programs
+- e) Partner, connect with, or feed into other ECA or public diplomacy programs.

 Sites and Objects that have a Religious Connection: The establishment clause of the U.S.